 Keeping Unnecessary Features Active

-Having unnecessary components, features, and code samples active are prone to an application vulnerability.
+Having unnecessary components, features, and code samples active is prone to an application vulnerability.
 Some features that must be checked when assessing for vulnerabilities include:

 - Unnecessary Open Ports